Dear Traditional Cook,

 To help you keep this idea front and center (literally!), I'm sending you a free t-shirt that will remind you and your family that eating GNOWFGLINS for God's glory can help us "look good, feel good, and do good"!

-This t-shirt is completely free (even free shipping) with your purchase of the Cultured Dairy & Basic Cheese eCourse!
+This t-shirt is completely free (even free shipping) with your purchase of the full or mini Cultured Dairy & Basic Cheese eCourse!
 (Retail value: $25)

 Your Investment Is 100% Guaranteed

-I am so sure that you will love the Cultured Dairy & Basic Cheese eCourse or eBook that I’m offering you a 30-Day 100% Satisfaction Guarantee.
+I am so sure that you will love the Cultured Dairy & Basic Cheese eCourse that I’m offering you a 30-Day 100% Satisfaction Guarantee.

-If for any reason, you decide that the Women’s Health eCourse is not for you, then please return it.
-And I will refund 100% of your investment.
-No questions asked!
+If for any reason, you decide that the Women’s Health eCourse is not for you, is not for you then please return it and I will refund your investment, less any shipping and fulfillment costs.

 A Whole New World Of Cultured Dairy And Cheese-Making Is Waiting For You